gbrucepayne/atduino/README.md

 `URC_DEFAULT_TIMEOUT`).
 URC data is placed in the *get* buffer and retrieved in the same way as a commmand response.
-If a callback is registered, it will be passed `AT_URC` code to prompt retrieval.

 ### CRC support